New London landmark demolished

 After close to two decades of performances at 225 W. North Water St., the troupe sold the building to Fidelity Direct Leasing in 2012 and continued without a home.
 They staged productions in venues including Crystal Falls Banquet Facility, Shamrock Heights Golf Club, New London High School and VFW Post 2732.

-This summer the troupe will move into the REAL Opportunities Outreach art center at 304 St. Johns Pl.
+This summer the troupe will move into the REAL Opportunities Outreach art center at 304 St. Johns Place.
 Located at the former Cornerstone Church, the art center opened in May.

 According to the New London Public Museum’s Walking Tour of Historic Downtown booklet, the 225 W. North Water St. building was constructed in 1893.
 Early owners considered making it an opera house but instead rented it out as retail space.